Love1x2/ClockUI/README.md

-# ClockUI
+# My Summer Car Mods

-A simple digital clock mod for My Summer Car in the style of the original game's UI.
+ClockUI - A simple digital clock mod for My Summer Car in the style of the original game's UI.